alexkisielewicz/photo-adventures/README.md

 #   Project
 ##  Strategy/Scope

-I chose to develop an application that can be used in real life.
-Home Library allows users to manage their personal book libraries.
-Application offers such functionalities as: viewing book database, adding/editing and removing books.
-User can display details of every database entry and also sort database in chosen order.
+I chose to develop an web application that can be used in real life.
+My main focus was always on providing an excellent user experience, which is why I decided to create a web application that is both practical and engaging.
+Photo Adventures is a user-friendly blog-style website where users can share their photo adventures by creating visually appealing blog posts that include both images and text.
 Application should have clean and intuitive user interface and offer easy access and navigation to all functionalities.
+Application should also be responsive on devices of all screen sizes.

 To achieve the strategy goals I implemented following features:

-- clean user interface for easy navigation and readability,
+- a clean and intuitive user interface for ease of navigation and readability,
-- menu with easy acces to all features and possibility to exit program,
+- a menu that provides easy access to all website sections, including personalized content via user dashboard,
-- colours in terminal to give user feedback depends on his actions,
+- cloud hosting of images for optimized website speed and user experience,
-- reliable and quick connection with database provided by Google,
+- media queries to ensure responsiveness across all types of devices,
-- customised terminal display page for better visual experience,
+- feedback to users for all actions taken on the website.

 ![Agile](docs/img/agile.png)